mapsplugin/cordova-plugin-googlemaps/.github/ISSUE_TEMPLATE/private-support.md

 You can choose one of following options:

 - only one time, ask only one issue.
-  Please donate $10 USD.
+  Please donate $15 USD.

-- 3 months private support, up to 20 issues.
+- 1 month private support, up to 10 issues.
   Please donate $100 USD.

 - one year private support, no cap.